lucasanovaes/Easy/README.md

 #### Unit tests

-For this project, are beign tested View Models and data parser.
+For this project, are beign tested some of the methods in View Models and data parser.

 #### Dependencies (cocoapods)